PrathameshAnwekar/concurrent-priority-queue/README.txt

 gcc main.c -o test
 ./test.exe

-After this the program will insert all the objects in 'data.txt' to the tree and then perform extractMin() till the tree is empty
+After this the program will insert all the objects in 'data.txt' to the tree and then perform extractMin() and print the value till the tree is empty